arlenawu/stock-analysis/README.md

 - Advantages and disadvantages of the original and refactored VBA script

 The refactored code is significantly more efficient in calculating the Total Daily Volume and Starting and Ending Returns for each stock, because it only uses a single for loop instead of nesting one loop inside the other.
-So instead of looping through all of the data 12 times, once for each stock, it only has to loop through it once, which allows the calculations to run faster.
+So instead of looping through all of the data 12 times, once for each stock, it only has to loop through it once, which allows the code to run faster.

 The disadvantage to both codes however, is that they require the data to be completely sorted by the type of stock and then by their date from oldest to newest.
 If any of the rows are scrambled so that this information is no longer in order, the calculations will fail and return incorrect information.